Haselnussbomber/HaselTweaks/README.md

 Adds Copy/Paste buttons to the "Edit Portrait" window, which allow settings to be copied to other portraits.

-The Advanced Mode allows you to specify which settings should be pasted.
+The Advanced Mode allows to specify which settings should be pasted.

 ### Refresh Material List

 Refreshes the material list and recipe tree when an item was crafted, fished or gathered.

-### Requisite Materials

-Always opens the Island Sanctuarys "Requisite Materials" window on the "Current & Next Season" tab.

 ### Reveal Duty Requirements